 According to an article on the City of San Antonio’s web site, a properly pruned large pecan or oak tree may have a value of $10,000 to $23,000.
 With that type of investment, it pays to be careful with how a tree is pruned.
-If you would care to see the tree trimming article, it can be found here.
 An improperly pruned tree can greatly reduce its value and even cause tree death.
 People sometimes grossly overestimate how tolerant a tree will be of pruning.
 A trained arborist is the best choice for tree trimming.
 Tree trimming that maintains the health of the tree while serving the objectives of the owner is the ideal situation.

 Navigation Links to the Tree Trimming